weezurd/note/art/README.md

 **Drawing**
+- Course:
   - [drawabox](https://drawabox.com/): Learn how to draw in a structured way